Commission :Consultative body of the FCI

 8. to elect the members of the mandatory commissions

-The General Committee is allowed to submit proposals and requests to the General Assembly at any time.
+The General Committee is allowed to submit proposals and requests to the General Assembly at any time with the exception of those related to a change of the agenda which are governed by Art.
+17, point e) of the Statutes.
 Furthermore, the General Committee can give its opinion to the General Assembly on any matter or proposal forwarded by the full members.

 Article 17 Convening meetings, voting, elections